sphinx-doc/sphinx/doc/usage/restructuredtext/roles.rst

    :rst:role:`any` role to find anything or the :rst:role:`py:obj` role to find Python objects are very useful for this.

-See :ref:`domains` for roles added by domains.
+See :doc:`/usage/restructuredtext/domains` for roles added by domains.

 .. _xref-syntax: